jzuhone/pyxsim/doc/source/source_models.rst

     \varepsilon(E) = n_en_H\Lambda(T, Z, E)

-:class:`~pyxsim.source_models.ThermalSourceModel` requires the use of one of the two thermal spectral models, described in the next sub-section.
+:class:`~pyxsim.source_models.ThermalSourceModel` requires the use of a thermal spectral model, described in the next sub-section.
 From this spectral model, which depends on temperature and metallicity, a spectrum of photon energies can be generated from each cell or particle.
 Since generating a new spectrum for each cell would be prohibitively expensive, the cells are binned into a 1-D histogram of temperatures, and for each bin a spectrum is calculated.
 Provided the bins are finely spaced enough, the accuracy of this method is sufficient for most purposes.

 There are a number of other optional parameters which can be set: